Skip to content

 Is there a double tax treaty between the UK and Spain for inheritance tax?

-The UK and Spain have a double taxation treaty that ensures expats don’t pay tax on the same income twice; however, it doesn’t apply to inheritance.
-To avoid confusion, seek professional tax advice to confirm which country’s tax laws apply to you and your tax obligations.
+The UK and Spain have a double taxation agreement which ensures expats don’t have to pay tax on the same income twice.
+However, this doesn’t apply to inheritance tax.
+Consider seeking professional tax advice to confirm which country’s tax laws apply to you.

 How much can you inherit without paying inheritance tax in Spain?